Music of Taiwan: Pop and rock

-Pop stars of the 1990s included Wu Bai, Chang Chen-yue, Jimmy Lin, Emil Wakin Chau and so on.
-A-mei, who is renowned for her technically skilled and powerful vocals, is acclaimed to be the pop diva in Mandopop, and pop idols like Show Lo, Jay Chou, A-Mei, Jolin Tsai and girl group S.H.E have now become the most famous and popular singers of Mandopop.
-For rock and band music, Mayday is said to have pioneered rock music in Taiwan for the generation of youth.
-For latest generation of pop music in Taiwan, singing reality shows such as One Million Star and Super idol have brought many ordinary people to fame, such as Jam Hsiao, Yoga Lin, Aska Yang, Lala Hsu, William Wei and so on.
+Pop stars of the 1990s included Wu Bai, Chang Chen-yue, Jimmy Lin, and Emil Wakin Chau.
+A-mei, who has been referred to as the "Queen of Mandopop", rose to prominence, alongside other pop idols such as Show Lo, Jay Chou, Jolin Tsai and girl group S.H.E.
+Hokkien pop singer Jeannie Hsieh departed from traditional Hokkien ballads with dance songs.
+In rock music, Mayday was a popular band in the late 1990s.
+In the latest generation of pop music in Taiwan, singing reality shows such as One Million Star and Super idol brought ordinary people to fame, such as Jam Hsiao, Yoga Lin, Aska Yang, Lala Hsu, and William Wei.

 The 1990s and early 2000s also saw the emergence of bands and artists of more diverse genres, such as Sodagreen, Deserts Chang, Cheer Chen, who have achieved commercial success and brought the new "indie" era of Taiwanese pop music.
 Other indie bands include Your Woman Sleep With Others, Labor Exchange Band, Chairman, Sugar Plum Ferry, deca joins, Backquarter, Fire EX, 8mm Sky, Seraphim, and ChthoniC.
 The annual Formoz Festival, Spring Scream, and Hohaiyan Rock Festival are representative gatherings within Taiwan's indie scene.
 Of these, Formoz Festival is notable for its international draw, with foreign artists such as Yo La Tengo, Moby, Explosions in the Sky, and Caribou headlining the event, while Spring Scream is the largest local band event, and Hohaiyan draws a mixed crowd of beach side party-goers and music appreciators alike.

 Other Taiwanese popular singers/bands include Rainie Yang, Da Mouth, Amber Kuo, A-Lin, Magic Power and much more.
 The popular culture of the Taiwanese people has also influenced Chinese-speaking populations in other places such as Mainland China, Malaysia and Singapore.